 We’ve developed a nanoscale experimental platform that enables kinetic and equilibrium measurements of a wide range of molecular interactions using a gel electrophoresis readout.
 Programmable, self-assembled DNA nanoswitches serve both as templates for positioning molecules, and as sensitive, quantitative reporters of molecular association and dissociation.

-DNA NANOSWITCHES: A QUANTITATIVE PLATFORM FOR GEL-BASED BIOMOLECULAR INTERACTION ANALYSIS
+DNA NANOSWITCHES: A QUANTITATIVE PLATFORM FOR SINGLE-MOLECULE AND GEL-BASED BIOMOLECULAR INTERACTION ANALYSIS

 Whether one is designing new drugs to target cancer cells, or trying to understand the basic mechanisms underlying disease, a central question that always arises is: How do these biological components interact?

 While a number of sophisticated methods have been developed to answer this question, issues of cost, throughput, and complexity can serve as barriers to their widespread use.
 We’ve solved these challenges by developing a nanoscale tool that can report molecular interactions by simply changing its shape, enabling interaction measurements to be made by anyone, using only common and inexpensive laboratory reagents.
 By harnessing the inherent properties of DNA, we have been able to build these nanoscale switches using self-assembly, making this technology both affordable, and easy to use.